 Tallying intransitivities

 The binary choices made by each respondent were transformed into a matrix of choice-triplets, as the detection of intransitivity requires three choice pairs.
-Each matrix consisted of 1140 rows, representing all possible combinations of 3the 190 paired comparisons of the 20 chocolate bars.
+Each matrix consisted of 1140 rows, representing all possible combinations of 3 choice pairs, out of the 190 paired comparisons of the 20 chocolate bars, that are relevant to determine transitivity.
 A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chosen over A and C was chosen over B yet A was chosen over C (Tversky, 1969):

 A ≳B and B≳C and C≳A